hypermodeinc/modus-recipes/modus-gh-issue-summarizer/README.md

 ## 🚀 Deploying to Hypermode

-To deploy the function to Hypermode:

-TODO: deploy to Hypermode steps
+See [the Hypermode docs for instructions](https://docs.hypermode.com/deploy) to deploy this project to Hypermode.

 Once deployed, copy your Hypermode endpoint, which will be used in the GitHub Action.